-Nowadays, most ESPs claim to run some form of behavioural/event-triggered email service.
+Nowadays, most ESPs claim to run some form of behavioral/event-triggered email service.
 For any company looking to invest in this type of activity, finding the right provider for your business can be a challenge.

 To make an informed decision you need to first decide exactly what it is you need, and secondly understand if the provider you’re talking to can meet these requirements.